balisujohn/balisujohn.github.io/_posts/2023-2-22-framework-ubuntu-egpu-cuda.markdown

 ````

-You should also repeat this sanity check after you have set up the cuda drivers.
+You should also repeat this check after you have set up the cuda drivers.
 You don't want your laptop to unexpectedly break when you are away from your egpu.

 You can also run the command: